-Lots of 7-year-olds love dress-up and coloring on themselves (sigh) which is why we love these safe, bright, and (mercifully) temporary hair chalks that are easy to put on and easy to wash out — fabulous gift for boys or girls, and proof that you don’t have to spend a lot to buy a winning birthday gift.
+Lots of 7-year-olds love dress-up and coloring on themselves (sigh) which is why we love these (mercifully) temporary hair chalks that are easy to put on and easy to wash out — fabulous gift for all kids, not just girls!
+And proof that you don’t have to spend a lot to buy a winning birthday gift.
 Also check out this Alex hair chalk kit for kids for just $12, from a parent-favorite craft kit brand.

 If you’ve got a bookworm to shop for, give them their own little hangout spot for quiet reading time.
 This cool birthday gift is perfect for kids who have outgrown playhouses.
-Plus, this rainbow-colored, pure cotton, kid-sized hammock will still be in use as they hit their next few birthdays, too.
+Plus, this pure cotton, kid-sized hammock will still be in use as they hit their next few birthdays, too.

 ($27.99 at Target)

 We looooove Ticket to Ride — one of our top board game gifts for older kids — but it can be complex, even for our tweens.
 So we’re thrilled to find this version, a perfect birthday gift for 7 year olds or for refreshing the board game collection of your favorite grade-schoolers.

-While it does require a Nintendo Switch console (around $298), you can breathe new life into it with the Nintendo LABO Variety Kit.
-It gives them five different hands-on activities to build using well-made cardboard accessories and very good instructions.
+While it does require a Nintendo Switch console (around $315 on sale), you can breathe new life into it with the Nintendo LABO Variety Kit.
+It gives kids five different hands-on activities to build using well-made cardboard accessories and very good instructions.
 When they’re done with that fishing pole, piano, or motorbike, it leads to even more games to be played, making it a very cool birthday gift for a 7 year old….and beyond.

 Stories to inspire young readers